MonitorControl/MonitorControl/README.md

 _* With some limitations - full functionality available on macOS 11 Big Sur or newer._

-Note to f.lux users: the app is now compatible with [f.lux](https://justgetflux.com) as well - please activate `Avoid gamma table manipulation` under `Preferences` » `Displays` (this option is accessible if advanced settings are enabled)!
-This is not needed if you use Night Shift.
+Note to f.lux users: the app is now compatible with [f.lux](https://justgetflux.com) as well - please activate `Avoid gamma table manipulation` under `Preferences` » `Displays`!
+This step is not needed if you use Night Shift.

 ## Supported hardware